Field Trip Programs

 Grades 3 – 4 | Time: 2 Hours

 Discover the geological history of the preserve as students explore different geological sites at the preserve and spend time observing the characteristics of rocks and minerals through experiments.
-FOSS Aligned.
+Available in spring and fall.

 GPS/Geocaching